 So what should you do?
 Well, here are some recommendations:

 1. Unless you’re doing something that’s high-impact, warm up by performing light movements of the same type that you’re going to be doing when you exercise.
 So for swimmers mimicking the arm strokes before you get into the water would be a good idea.

 2. Include foam rolling in your warm-up.
 Foam rolling is great for breaking up adhesions in both muscles and tendons.
 Most gyms have those cheap blue ones, and if you’ve never foam rolled before they will do the job just fine.
 (Foam rolling will likely hurt the first time you try it, so go slowly and lightly.)
-For more advanced athletes and/or those who have really stubborn adhesions, you can get this monster from Better Fitness Products:
+For more advanced athletes and/or those who have really stubborn adhesions, you can get something like this monster:

 3. Save the stretching for the warm-down.
 You’ll get all the benefits and none of the drawbacks doing it that way, and both your muscles and tendons will thank you.

 Stretching is a great way to prevent tendon problems from occurring before they happen.
 If you already have tendonitis, however, much less long-term tendonosis, it won’t be enough to cure you.
-So start doing it regularly today!
+So get preventive and start doing it regularly today!